 Hair loss news first:

-I have mentioned dermarolling and wounding (Follica will also add further compounds to the scalp after wounding) on this blog before and I am surprised that even Dr. Higgins seems to think there is some legitimacy to this crude concept.
-Unfortunately, the wounding has to be done at a very precise level, manner, frequency and duration — so most hair loss forum members who are doing this are unlikely to be doing it correctly.
-I can fathom a day in the near future when we will go to clinics to get professionals to do this for us. i.e., we will pay good money to have someone injure our scalps and bleed us, all in the name of more hair.
+I have mentioned dermarolling and microneedling based intentional wounding on this blog before.
+It is great to see that even Dr. Higgins thinks there is some legitimacy to this crude concept.
+Unfortunately, the wounding has to be done at a very precise level, manner, frequency and duration.
+So most hair loss forum members who are doing this are unlikely to be doing it correctly.
+I can fathom a day in the near future when we will go to clinics to get professionals to do this for us. i.e., we will pay to have someone injure our scalps and bleed us, all in the name of more hair.

 — I mentioned Arfy and Ernie in a post from 2013, and just like the latter, the former is back again with a vengeance.
 More here and here.
 The hair loss world is quite something.
 Why on earth would one want to go watch a movie on a weekend night when one can find far better plots on hair loss forums?

 — An interesting new video on balding.

 And now on to medical items of interest:

 — At first they were blaming the Chinese for moving too fast, but now they want to do it themselves.
 Western scientists seek permission to genetically modify embryos.